Avelalien/final_project/README.md

 I followed the same process I did for the league except the only Row I made for my Pivot Table was UEFA Champions League.

-As expected the Total was higher = 79
+As expected the total was higher = 79

 Therefore Champions league has better prepared teams than any of the other Leagues based on their SPI score.
 This of course is expected since only the highest ranking teams from each league qualify to go to the Champions league.